Astron/Astron/doc/protocol/12-stateserver.md

 > affected, if one exists.
 >
 > The message is also used to inform others of the delete.
 It is broadcast to
-> the objects location, send to the managing AI, and also sent to the owner if
+> the objects location, sent to the object's parent and managing AI, and also
-> one exists.
+> sent to the owner if one exists.
+>
+> If the object has any children, it sends a STATESERVER_OBJECT_DELETE_CHILDREN
+> message over the parent messages channel (1 << 32|parent_id).
+>
 > The delete-notification's sender is equal to the original message's sender.